 The Stomach Cancer Surgery Program includes specially trained cancer surgeons who are experienced in the diagnosis and treatment of stomach problems including benign ulcers, gastric cancers and gastrointestinal stromal tumors (GISTs).

-As a part of the Gastrointestinal Oncology Program at Norris Cotton Cancer Center, fellowship-trained surgical oncologists work together with gastroenterologists, medical and radiation oncologists, clinical dietitians, and supportive care providers to offer a full range of integrated services for patients.
+As a part of the Gastrointestinal Oncology Program, fellowship-trained surgical oncologists work together with gastroenterologists, medical and radiation oncologists, clinical dietitians, and supportive care providers to offer a full range of integrated services for patients.

 Our goal is to help our patients to live longer, and with the best quality of life.